alxHawley/mock-gps-api/README.md

 # Mock GPS API

-A Flask application that extracts location data from a .GPX file to provide mock location data via Docker deployment for 24/7 operation.
-This is purpose built for a dog tracking application that I'd been developing against a commercially available API that I no longer have access to.
-This motivated me to build an API to continue development and test, as well as have a method to demo the application.
+A Flask application that simulates GPS tracking by extracting location data from GPX files.
+Built for continuous development and testing of a dog tracking application when commercial API access is unavailable.

 ## Features
 - **Continuous GPX Route Simulation**: Both user and dog continuously loop through the GPX route